 An alimony recipient can generally request an increase for the same kinds of reasons that would justify a decrease for a paying party.
 For example, a recipient who has been laid off from a job due to a work slowdown can request an increase in alimony if the lay-off is likely to be permanent and a comparable new position is unavailable.
 A spouse who was expecting to be fully employed within a brief period of time and has not been successful in finding employment may also have a claim.
 In either case, the claim will require the same type of documentation as a claim requesting a decrease in payment due to job loss, including proof that the applicant is doing everything possible to become fully employed.
 Required documentation will include an updated CIS, recent tax returns, W-2’s or evidence of self-employment income, an updated resume, and a detailed log demonstrating efforts to find work.
 A paying party can rebut a request for an increase by showing either that the recipient does not really need it or that there it would result in too great an impact on the paying party’s ability to support himself of herself.

 Bring Your Request for Modification Promptly

 While a court will not address a change of circumstances claim until after the circumstances have actually occurred, once the new circumstances are in place, it is important not to wait too long to request a modification.
 An attorney can provide you with advice on how best to present your claim as well as on the best timing.
-You can get a free virtual consultation with an attorney to go over your case.
+You can request an initial virtual consultation with an attorney to go over your case.

 Your next steps